skidder/dotfiles/README.md

     Plug 'Lokaltog/vim-powerline'
     Plug 'stephenmckinney/vim-solarized-powerline'

-zsh Configurations
+bash Configurations
 ------------------

-Additional zsh configuration can go under the `~/.zsh/configs` directory.
+Additional bash configuration can go under the `~/.bash/configs` directory.
 This has two special subdirectories: `pre` for files that must be loaded first, and `post` for files that must be loaded last.

-For example, `~/.zsh/configs/pre/virtualenv` makes use of various shell features which may be affected by your settings, so load it first:
+For example, `~/.bash/configs/pre/virtualenv` makes use of various shell features which may be affected by your settings, so load it first:

     # Load the virtualenv wrapper
     . /usr/local/bin/virtualenvwrapper.sh

-Setting a key binding can happen in `~/.zsh/configs/keys`:
+Setting a key binding can happen in `~/.bash/configs/keys`:

     # Grep anywhere with ^G
     bindkey -s '^G' ' | grep '

-Some changes, like `chpwd`, must happen in `~/.zsh/configs/post/chpwd`:
+Some changes, like `chpwd`, must happen in `~/.bash/configs/post/chpwd`:

     # Show the entries in a directory whenever you cd in
     function chpwd {